rook/rook/Documentation/nfs.md

 2. `nfsServerName`: It is the name of the NFSServer instance.
 3. `nfsServerNamespace`: It namespace where the NFSServer instance is running.

-Once the above storageclass has been created create a PV claim referencing the storageclass as shown in the example given below.
+Once the above storageclass has been created, you can create a PV claim referencing the storageclass as shown in the example given below.

 ```yaml
 apiVersion: v1